 Dr. Yaeger will help identify and facilitate use of community resources such as:

 - Home Health

 - Legal Advice

 - Funeral and Burial options (traditional and non-traditional)

-Dr. Yaeger has 10 years of experience as a hospice medical director.
-She believes wholeheartedly in this type of care and understands the regulatory aspects of hospice care.
+Dr. Yaeger believes wholeheartedly in the Hospice philosophy of care.
+Her past experience as the medical director of a hospice means that she understands the regulatory aspects of hospice care.
 She can help you decide when it is the right time to call hospice.
 Hospice care is covered 100% by Medicare and most other medical insurance.
 Dr. Yaeger can serve as your hospice attending physician.
 In this role, she will complete the necessary certification documents and then partner with whichever hospice program you choose to assure that you receive the very best end of life care possible.

 This is a very unique program offered by Dr. Yaeger for those that are ready to go beyond basic advanced directives and really reflect on what they want their dying time to look like.
 What does it really mean to “get your affairs in order”?

 Dr. Yaeger is certified by The Conscious Dying Institute in Boulder, CO as a Sacred Passage Doula.
 Based on this training, she can help you create a detailed “Dying Time Care Plan”.
 This document will be your road map to get you from where you are now to where you want to be at the time of your death; emotionally, spiritually, socially, and practically.
 It will also serve as a guide for those of us who will be caring for you at the time of your death and caring for your body after death.

 As a Sacred Passage Doula, Dr. Yaeger is trained to attend at your bedside during your final days and hours as needed.
 Her goal is to protect the sacred essence of your dying time.
 Dr. Yaeger will support, guide, and assist your caregivers during what could otherwise be a frightening time.